 Arrive at Panch Pokhari on Day 9 of the itinerary.
 A soul-cleansing dip in the refreshing freezing water is naturally called for.
 While soaking in the water, enjoy awe-inspiring views of Jugal Himal, Rolwaling, Kanchenjunga, and Makalu mountains.
 Descend back to Melamchi Pul Bazaar, buy some local handicrafts if you want and we’ll catch a ride back to Kathmandu.

-Our Panch Pokhari Trek is a camping journey.
+Our Panch Pokhari Trek is a camping and teahouse journey.
 Where there are guesthouses or homestays, we can stay there upon your request.
 Otherwise, we will be camping outside under a tent.
 Release your attachments to your normal, everyday life and ‘lose yourself’ in the mountains.
 For a couple of weeks, forget about the worries you have and live in the moment!
 Enjoy the views and feel the refreshing mountain breeze.

 Trekking is possible throughout the year, but Spring (March to May) and Autumn (September to November) provide the best weather.
 During the Spring, there is a bit more color and the rhododendrons are blooming, and in the Autumn months, the skies are generally clearer.
 The Panch Pokhari Trek requires moderate fitness and acclimatization to avoid acute mountain sickness.
 Breeze Adventure arranges the trek with complete management.
 Please, feel free to contact us for more detailed information.